 All about traditional medicines and OTC products in Luxembourg.
-Prepared in association with Wildgen, a leading global law firm, this is an extract from The Pharma Legal Handbook: Luxembourg, available to purchase here for USD 99.
+Prepared in association with Emmanuelle Ragot, an independent firm anchored in Luxembourg, this is an extract from The Pharma Legal Handbook: Luxembourg, available to purchase here for GBP 99.

 1. What are the regulatory requirements for traditional, herbal, complementary, or alternative medicines and devices?

 According to article 52-2 of Grand-Ducal regulation of 15 December 1992 relating to the marketing of medicinal products as amended, traditional herbal medicinal products which meet the following requirements are registered through a simplified registration procedure, i.e. the application to be filed have less documents to annex than in case of the standard application related to medicinal products.: